Charles E W Bean, Diaries, AWM38 3DRL 606/96/1 - January 1918 - Part 6

 takes it all to heart so much-

-He can see that the australian
+He can see that the Australian

-Goot instead of getting the anti-
+Govt instead of getting the anti-

-conscriptionists on the right side (as
+conscriptionists on old the right side (as

 it cd do by putting them in power)